Patchethium/Celosia/train/README.md

 # Training with PyTorch

-This directory contains the code for training a g2p model in English and French (WIP).
+This directory contains the code for training a g2p model in English, French and German.

 It's just a seq2seq gru with attention, don't wanna make things too complex.